UNC-Libraries-data/OnTheBooks/oer/README.md

 - **In-Depth Tutorial (1 hour):** ["Introduction to Jupyter Notebooks"](https://programminghistorian.org/en/lessons/jupyter-notebooks) by Quinn Dombrowski, Tassie Gniady, and David Kloster for The Programming Historian (2020).

 ## License

+These modulesare licensed under the [GNU General Public License v3.0](https://github.com/UNC-Libraries-data/OnTheBooks/blob/main/LICENSE).
+Individual images and data files associated with each module may be subject to a different license.
+If so, we indicate this in the module text.

 ## Acknowledgments